CPR was designed on the front line of cyber conflict

 Our aim was to simplify and secure the sharing of information so that teams could see all the case details and discuss them away from prying eyes.

-We wanted a solution where uploaded files were security stored and that only selected team members could see and review the case data.
+We wanted a solution where uploaded files were securely stored and that only selected team members could see and review the case data.

-The name ‘Cyber CPR’ comes from Crisis Planning Room; a safe place where you go to plan and coordinate actions to avert or deal with a event or incident that affects your organisation.
-The reference to Cardio Pulmonary Resuscitation is intended, as for some organisations that are mid breach, what we offer is very often, emergency support.
+The name ‘Cyber CPR’ comes from Crisis Planning Room; a safe place where you go to plan and co-ordinate actions to avert or deal with an event or incident that affects your organisation.
+The reference to Cardio Pulmonary Resuscitation is intended, as for some organisations that are mid-breach, what we offer is very often, emergency support.